adaamhimself/CollectionManager/README.md

 **Add an image to the collection**
 /api/collection/addImageToCollection
-Request format: provide the Id of the collection to which you want to add an image
+Request format: provide the Id of the collection to which you want to add an image.
+Send the photo as form data.
 {
 &emsp;"collection_id": "example"
 }